stanley-gu/standardsCh/chapter.md

 :	The annotation should be written as a Uniform Resource Identifier (URI).
 :	The identifier should be considered within the context of the framework of the collection.
 :	Collection namespace and identifier are be combined into a single URI, such as: http://identifiers.org/collection/identifier.
 For example: http://identifiers.org/uniprot/P62158.
-:	Qualifiers (optional) should refine the link between the model constitutent and the piece of knowledge: “has a”, “is version of”, “is homolog to”, etc.
+:	Qualifiers (optional) should refine the link between the model constituent and the piece of knowledge: “has a”, “is version of”, “is homolog to”, etc.
 :	The community has to agree upon a set of standard valid URIs.
 A database and the associated API (Web Services) have been developed at the EBI to provide the generation and interpretation of URIs.

 MIRIAM applies to a broad range of quantitative models that can be simulated